spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * a player with a gameplay ability granted to it which takes 4 seconds to complete.
 * To test the gym:
   * If it is working correctly the authority and authority intent of the cube can be seen to change as it moves across the floor, and the text "Uninitialized" hovering over the cube.
+  * Activate an ability on the player or the cube:
-  * Press "Q" to start the ability on the player.
+    * Press "Q" to activate the ability on the player.
-  * Press "T" to start the ability on the cube.
+    * Press "E","C" or "T" to activate the ability on the cube.
+      * "E" activates the ability through SendGameplayEventToActorCrossServer
+      * "C" activates the ability through TryActivateAbilityByClassCrossServer
+      * "T" activates the ability through TryActivateAbilityByTagCrossServer
   * The printing in the top-right should count from 1 to 5 over 4 seconds (and for the cube this is also visualized in the client).
   * While the ability is running, the player Actor group or cube should not migrate to another server, even when the relevant Actor is physically in the authority region of another server.
+  * Activating an ability on the cube should be possible whether the player and cube are authoritative on the same or different servers.
+  * Press "V" to try and activate the ability on the cube without using the CrossServer methods.
+    * The ability should activate when player and cube are on the same server.
+    * The ability should not activate when player and cube are on different servers.
+A warning should be printed to the log that the ability could not be activated because the cube is a simulated proxy.

 ##### FASHandover gym
 * Fast Array Serialization handover gym.